phalcon-orphanage/docs/en/reference/tutorial-invo.rst

         ));
     });

-Here we return an instance of the MySQL connection adapter.
+Here, we return an instance of the MySQL connection adapter.
 If needed, you could do extra actions such as adding a logger, a profiler or change the adapter, setting up it as you want.

 Back then, the following simple form (app/views/session/index.phtml) requests the logon information.
 We've removed